South Fremantle Power Station: Background

 Power generation in Perth throughout the 1940s relied heavily on the sole 25-megawatt generator of the East Perth Power Station, backed up by a number of older, smaller and less efficient generators.
 Consequently, power cuts were frequent in the city throughout this era.
 As a further consequence, new electrical products were only very slowly introduced in the state and take up of those by the general public was slow as the unreliable power supply meant these could not be used reliably.

 At this point, Perth's electricity network operated at 40 Hz but, in 1943 the recommendation was made in the Standardisation of Electricity Supply in Western Australia - 1943 report to upgrade this to 50 Hz.
-At the recommendation of Russell Dumas of the Public Works Department, a 25 MW/50 Hz generator was purchased for the future South Fremantle Power Station in 1945.
+At the recommendation of Russell Dumas of the Public Works Department, a 25 MW at 50 Hz generator was purchased for the future South Fremantle Power Station in 1945.

 Conversion of the network as well as consumer appliances to 50 Hz came at considerable cost, which the Western Australian Government agreed to contribute to.